 If your symptoms and/or tendon tears are mild, orthopedic specialists will usually first recommend nonsurgical options, including rest, physical therapy or anti-inflammatory injections.
 But, if the pain worsens and continues to limit your life, surgery may be the best option to help restore mobility and provide relief.

-In the past, surgery to repair the rotator cuff has been done through a large shoulder incision, and the muscle over the rotator cuff had to be separated.
-But newer, arthroscopic techniques, like those offered by DeKalb Orthopedics & Sports Medicine surgeons, can be done with a just few small incisions and with minimal disruption to surrounding tissue.
+In the past, surgery to repair the rotator cuff tendonitis has been done through a large shoulder incision, and the muscle over the rotator cuff had to be separated.
+But newer, arthroscopic techniques, like those offered by Dekalb Orthopedics and Sports Medicine surgeons, can be done with just a few small incisions and with minimal disruption to surrounding tissue.

 The procedure involves inserting specialized, miniature instruments, including a small camera called an arthroscope.
 The camera displays the image of the joint on a large monitor, allowing the surgeon to pinpoint and repair the damaged area.

-Arthroscopic rotator cuff repair may offer a variety of benefits compared to open surgery, including:
+Arthroscopic rotator cuff repair may offer a variety of benefits compared to open surgery.
+These benefits may include: